 Egg freezing is a method of cryopreservation that allows women to save viable eggs for use years later.
 In basic terms, egg freezing involves taking eggs and flash freezing them at extremely low temperatures in a vacuum, typically around -196 degrees Celsius.
 This prevents cell activity, keeping the egg in good condition to be thawed by fertility specialists and used in a future treatment cycle.

-Dr. Ketan S. Patel and Dr. Diane G. Hammitt have used egg freezing to help numerous women in the Scottsdale and Gilbert, AZ area.
 Let’s discuss some reasons why egg freezing may be performed and whether or not it’s best for you.

 There are many reasons to consider egg freezing.
 Some common reasons it’s done include: